JerryPadfield/MusicOfTheSpheres/README.md

 ### A virtual 3D representation of the Solar System which creates an evolving, non-repeatable
 sound art piece.
 See more at (http://www.jerrypadfield.co.uk/music-of-the-spheres).

 Developed in [Processing](http://processing.org).
-Max patch and puredata patch remnants of an attempt to implement OSC communication from the Processing sketch.
+Main Processing file is SolarSystem.pde.
+Max patch and PureData patch are remnants of an attempt to implement OSC communication from the Processing sketch.